vmware-labs/node-replicated-kernel/doc/src/userspace/Lineup.md

 Lineup is a user-space, cooperative thread scheduler that runs green-threads (user-level threads).
-It supports many synchronization primitives (mutex, rwlock, conditional variables, barriers etc.), thread local storage, and has some basic support for multi-threading.
+It supports many synchronization primitives (mutex, rwlock, conditional variables, barriers etc.), thread-local storage, and has some basic support for multi-threading.
 It uses [fringe](https://crates.io/crates/fringe) for compiler-assisted context-switching.